You configure the action that spamBlocker takes based on the spam category of each email message.

 If you use spamBlocker with the SMTP-proxy, select the Deny action for this category.

-If you use spamBlocker with the POP3-proxy, select the Add subject tag action for this category.
+If you use spamBlocker with the IMAP or POP3 proxy, select the Add a subject tag action for this category.

 The Suspect category includes email messages that appear to be associated with a new spam attack.
 Frequently, suspected spam messages are legitimate email messages, but appear in this category as false positives.
 Unless you have verified that most messages in this category are not false positives for your network, you should consider a suspect email message as not spam, and select the Add subject tag action for suspect email, or the Quarantine action if you use spamBlocker with the SMTP-proxy.